 For those who enjoy pointing out the obvious, there will be sweeping generalizations, vacuuming assumptions, mopping presumptions and Swiffering aspersions made throughout this entire post.
 A dichotomy that is both essential and non-essential to the overall premise.
 Enjoy with three grains of salt.

-Now before we continue, for our purposes a ‘hoodrat’ does not mean an ignorant lascivious neighborhood bed wench, but rather an unapologetic socially liberated woman who does not subscribe to the subjugating outdated charm school etiquette, ideologies of class and social mores.
+Now before we continue, for the purposes of this post a ‘hoodrat’ does not mean an ignorant lascivious neighborhood bed wench, but rather an unapologetic socially liberated woman who does not subscribe to the subjugating outdated charm school etiquette, ideologies of class and social mores.
 Neither is she concerned with the silent opinions of others.

 They say never to judge a book by its cover.
 Well, at the risk of seeming a bit on the bourgeois, pompous, and elitist side, experience and common sense has taught me (as well as you) all the wiser when encountering ducks.
 Is it judgmental to associate a complete stranger whom I’ve never seen in action with being a hoodrat because of something as simple as a headscarf?
 Yes.
 Yes it is.
 Allow me to expound in 3…2…